Science makes change possible.

 Steve Driskill

-Steve Driskill is the VP of Legal, People & Culture at Sila.
-He is responsible for overseeing and identifying legal issues across the company and industry, as well as overseeing talent acquisition and organizational development.
+Steve Driskill is the VP of Business Affairs at Sila.
 Prior to joining Sila, Steve was a partner at the DC area law firm of Muncy, Geissler, Olds & Lowe.
 Steve’s practice included handling and advising his clients on intellectual property and associated matters in a wide range of technical fields, including energy storage devices, semiconductors, electronic circuits, web services, and telecommunication systems.

 Steve holds a BS in Electrical Engineering and a BS in Physics with a minor in Mathematics from the University of Virginia and a JD with a specialty in Patent Law from the George Mason University School of Law.